Wiring Harness Restoration Frequently Asked Questions

 How does your service work?

-You send us your harness or we find a core harness to rebuild.
-We test and inspect the harness and give you some options.
-They are “repair”, “restore” and “upgrade”.
-You decide which works best for you, we send you an invoice and get started.
-If you don’t like the options we send the harness back to you, at your cost, or give you an offer to buy it.
+You send us your harness or we find a core harness to restore.
+We test and inspect the harness at no charge to you, and give you some restoration options.
+You decide which works best for you, we send an authorization allowing us to work on the harness, and then we send you an invoice and we get started.
+If you don’t like the options, we send the harness back to you, at your cost, or give you an offer to buy it.
+More info on our services page.

-How much does it cost to rebuild my harness?
+How much does it cost to restore my harness?

 Every harness is different.
 All harnesses will have some oxidation on the connector pins and ends but oxidation will inhibit soldering.
-So all oxidation must be removed to get a good clean solder, especially if you have a computer controlled vehicle.
-On average, for a normal under hood harness, the cost runs from $200 to $1000.
-This is without any upgrades and the price depends on the oxidation level, condition of the plastic connectors, and how large the harness is.
+So all oxidation must be removed to get a good clean solder, especially if you have a computer-controlled vehicle.
+On average, for a normal automotive underhood harness, the cost runs from $300 to $1000 for a basic restoration.
+Full restoration is usually $500 to $1500, and upgraded restoration can be $1500 to $3000.
+The price depends on the oxidation level, the condition of the plastic connectors, and how large the harness is.
+The prices listed are averages, every harness is different.

 How long does it take?

-We wish we had room for 500 techs to build harness but we don’t.
-Due to tech limitations, space limitations and volume and more importantly, the condition of the harness, it can take some time to build.
-Some harnesses take a long time to get the pins de-oxidized.
-There is no way to know how long it will take until we start cleaning them.
+We wish we had room for 500 techs to build harnesses but we don’t.
+Due to tech limitations, space limitations and volume, and more importantly, the condition of the harness, it can take some time to restore the harness.
+Some harnesses take a long time to get the pins deoxidized.
+There is no way to know how long it will take until we start deoxidizing them.
 Sometimes oxidation comes off easy and sometimes it is stubborn.
-During the cleaning process the connector pins will become too thin and we will need to replace them with ones from our reclaim stock and that adds to the time.
-Some harness are worse than others, Mercedes Benz, for example, can take over a year, this is because connector parts are hard to find and there tends to be more oxidation on the pins.
-We always say “restoring a harness is more like restoring a painting than rebuilding an alternator”.
+During the pin deoxidization process, the connector pins often become too thin and we will need to replace them with ones from our B-D reclaim inventory and that adds to the time because the process starts over on the replaced pins.
+Some harnesses are worse than others, Some harnesses like Mercedes Benz, for example, can take well over a year, this is because connector parts are hard to find and there tends to be more oxidation on the pins.
+So there are no set time limits, however, you can have your harness expedited at any time during the process.
+We always say restoring a harness is more like restoring a painting than rebuilding an alternator.
+We have Bronze (start level), Silver, and Gold production lines if you need it sooner, click the link for more information.

 Is there a refund if I decide I want to cancel the order?